RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 C:\Users\Rob\Anaconda3\libs\python34.lib

-so that path must be added to the linker paths (or do we? try without..)
+so that path must be added to the linker paths, otherwise, we'll get the linker error: cannot open file 'python34.lib'

 To make it possible to import the .dll in python via a statement like: